The remarkable longevity of a 16th century song and tune

 One more example, because it is so important for my point about Greensleeves: the dog-heads.
 You have probably seen the Egyptian Pharaohic dynasty depictions of Anubis or Anpu, the god with the body of a human and the head of a jackal or dog.
 You may not have seen that, according to Christian tradition, Saint Christopher also literally had the head of a dog and, not only that, there was a whole race of people with the heads of dogs and human/dog hybrid bodies, the cynocephali.
 Were they really people?
 For many medieval commentators, this was the crucial question, for people have souls and animals do not, and therefore only people can be saved and go to heaven.
 So where do hybrids fit in?
 Such theologians did not seek to question whether the dog-heads truly existed, only to debate religious questions about their salvation.

-(Giovanni de Marignolli’s account is digitised here, from Sir Henry Yule, Cathay and the way thither: being a collection of medieval notices of China Vol. II, London: Hakluyt Society, 1913-16.)
+(Giovanni de Marignolli’s account is online here, from Sir Henry Yule, Cathay and the way thither: being a collection of medieval notices of China Vol. II, London: Hakluyt Society, 1913–16.)

 It’s easy to dismiss the widespread and ecclesiastically-sanctioned medieval belief in the cynocephali as a symptom of the pre-scientific mind but, as we’ve seen, it wasn’t universally held and we aren’t so very different today.
 Are we constantly spying these rats that are apparently only six feet away?
 No, they must be somewhere else, like the dog-heads.
 Who exactly put their dog in the microwave?
 Not anyone you or I know: they are always somewhere else, like the dog-heads.

 So as in law, as in logic, as in science, as in life, it is always up to proponents of a claim to prove its validity, with evidence, verification and substantiation.
 The onus cannot be on non-claimers to disprove another’s claim.
-If this were the case, anyone’s unsubstantiated claim would be taken on face value until someone else proves it wrong; and in this case the obligation would be, for example, to prove that the planet is not run by alien lizards; that rock records played backwards do not contain messages from Satan; that Elvis did not fake his own death; and that in the 1970s the Soviet Union were not spying on households by listening through their central heating pipes.
+If this were the case, anyone’s unsubstantiated claim would be taken on face value until someone else proves it wrong; and in this case the obligation would be, for example, to prove that the planet is not run by alien lizards; that rock records played backwards do not contain messages from Satan; that Elvis did not fake his own death; and that in the 1970s the Soviet Union were not spying on British households by listening through their central heating pipes.
 A central heating engineer in the 1970s actually told me the last one and, like all people with fanciful fixed ideas not based on any evidence, nothing could dissuade him – not logic about the impossible logistics, nor facts about the radio transmission capabilities of tubular copper piping not connected to transmission equipment.
-People can be very inventive with their claims and very loyal to them, evidence or not, and so, as in law, as in logic, as in science, as in music, as in history, as in life, anything claimed without evidence can be dismissed without evidence.
+People can be very inventive with their claims and very loyal to them, evidence or not, but loyalty to an idea is not evidence.
+In law, in logic, in science, in music, in history, in life generally, anything claimed without evidence can be dismissed without evidence.

-So in part one my aim is to do what, on the principle just given, no one should have to do.
+So in this, the first of three articles, my aim is to do what, on the principle just given, no one should have to do.
 Yet in the face of their persistence, I will take these claims seriously in order to show why, with evidence and critical thinking, they fall apart.
 Then, in part two, I hope to show that the true story of the song is far more fascinating than these fanciful imaginings.
 Part three is a collection of videos of different versions of Greensleeves in many musical genres, to illustrate its remarkable hardiness and longevity.

 Greensleeves words and music

-The earliest version of the song we have is 18 verses long.
-Here are select verses with a summary of the rest as it appeared in A Handful of Pleasant Delights, 1584, as A new Courtly Sonet of the Lady Green sleeues.
+Greensleeves was registered as a broadside ballad in 1580.
+No copies of this first print have survived.
+The earliest version of the song we have is 18 verses long, included in A Handful of Pleasant Delights, 1584, as A new Courtly Sonet of the Lady Green sleeues.
 To the new tune of Greensleeues.
+This may or may not be identical to the broadside published 4 years earlier.
+Here are select verses with a summary of the rest.
 I have modernised the spelling.

 Greensleeves was all my joy,